moe93/QFT/README.md

 # QFT
 Quantitative Feedback Theory (QFT) based controller for Floating Offshore Wind Turbines (FOWTs)

+## Note on License
+This work is part of my Ph.D. effort in Mechanical Engineering at the University of Central Florida and the topic of my dissertation.
+Due to the amount of work and the sleepless nights I endured working on this, I would like to say that while the attached license states you may use this work at your own discretion, I, the owner of this repository and sole contributor, do **NOT** grant you any permission to use this work as your own.
+You may cite me, but you may **NOT** use it as your own work.
+In addition, this work may **NOT** be used for any patents or commerical work that does not include me.
+What you may do is use this work for educational purposes.

 ## About
 This repository is a WIP